East Bengal Ground: About

 The East Bengal Ground has galleries on three sides.
 The west side is the member's gallery with modern facilities like bucket seats and elevators installed.
 The half of west side is also shared with Aryan F.C. who have their member's gallery as well, covered in bucket seats which acts as an away gallery for the matches which East Bengal F.C. plays.
 The east side and north side galleries are still made of a temporary wooden and steel structure and are designated for non-member supporters.
 The playing pitch is about 100 metres x 60 metres in dimension.
 Just adjacent the stadium, below the member's gallery is the club tent and the main office located.
 In 2014, the club tent opened its own cafe lounge for the fans, just beside the members' gallery.

 Renovations

 First Renovation in 1996

 On 12 July 1996, the new Club Office or "Tent", which is popularly known in Kolkata maidan, was inaugurated by the oldest member of the East Bengal Club.
 The then club secretary Mr. Dipak "Poltu" Das gave the honour to Mr. Shankar Pillai (popularly known as Shankar Mali) who was the oldest groundsman and caretaker of the club, to inaugurate the new club tent in the presence of club legends like Ahmed Khan and Byomkesh Bose.

-The club ground was renovated and a new office was setup at the place where it is currently situated.
+The club ground was renovated and a new office was set up at the place where it is currently situated.
 The playing field was relaid North to South and the new fans gallery was constructed.